 An official Union County College transcript is a copy of the student's academic record, which may be issued at any time during and following attendance at the College, showing all subjects completed.
-Requests for transcripts can be made online by visiting www.ucc.edu/studentselfservice.
+Requests for transcripts can be made online by visiting www.ucc.edu/admissions/online-transcript-request/.

-Union County College Transcripts cost \$10.00 per transcript.
 Students are not entitled to transcripts unless all financial obligations to the College have been met.
 Unofficial transcripts are available online through Web Services.
-Contact the Registrar for additional information at registration@ucc.edu or 908-709-7132.
+Contact the Registrar for additional information at registrar@ucc.edu.